-If you inherited a property that you intend to sell, make sure you read this blog post all the way through to know the 3 things you can do in Oahu to prepare your inherited house for the sale…
+If you inherited a property that you intend to sell, make sure you read this blog post all the way through to know the 3 things you can do in Hawaii to prepare your inherited house for the sale…

 When a loved one passes, it can be a difficult time for everyone.
 And although inheriting a house might seem like a wonderful way for a loved one to pass something of value on to you, it can also be a burden.
 Houses take a lot of work to maintain, keep clean and keep up-to-date.
-If you’re thinking about selling an inherited house, or if you are still exploring your options, here are 3 things you can do in Oahu to prepare your inherited house for sale…
+If you’re thinking about selling an inherited house, or if you are still exploring your options, here are 3 things you can do in Hawaii to prepare your inherited house for sale…

 Preparing Your Inherited House For Sale — Tip #1